Bengalize/Academics/Essential Algorithms/Comparative Analysis of Sorting Algorithms/readme.md

 ## Installation

-To get started with this project, clone the repository and compile the Java files:
+To get started with this project, clone the repository and compile the  files:

 ```bash
 git clone https://github.com/yourusername/sorting-algorithms-performance-analysis.git
 cd sorting-algorithms-performance-analysis
 javac *.java
 ```
 ## Usage

 To run the performance analysis, execute the `Main` class.
 This will run the sorting algorithms on predefined data configurations and output the performance metrics to the console.